Slovakia files lawsuit against EU quotas to redistribute migrants

 The Czechs and Romanians have said they will not sue.

-Poland's new government has overturned previous centre-right pro-EU cabinet's pledge to take in thousands of refugees, saying the attacks on Paris showed the need to review the quota system.
+Poland's new government has overturned previous center-right pro-EU cabinet's pledge to take in thousands of refugees, saying the attacks on Paris showed the need to review the quota system.

 (Reporting by Tatiana Jancarikova; Writing by Jan Lopatka; Editing by Raissa Kasolowsky)